embark-framework/embark-site/source/docs/messages_javascript.md

 </code></pre>

 note: array of topics are considered an AND.
 In Whisper you can use another array for OR combinations of several topics e.g ``["topic1", ["topic2", "topic3"]]`` => ``topic1 AND (topic2 OR topic 3)``

+### Setup

+By default Embark will automatically initialize EmbarkJS with the provider configured at `config/communication.js`.
+However if you are using EmbarkJS directly or wish to change the provider configuration on the fly you can do:

+<pre><code class="javascript">EmbarkJS.Messages.setProvider('whisper')
+</code></pre>